 The human body is remarkable and resilient, but the potential to contract serious disease remains a reality we all face.
 Cancer is one example where disease can be disfiguring, potentially resulting in the loss of a breast, so wide-ranging surgical solutions are needed, along with the right environment for post-operative care and recovery.
 The loss of a breast can lead to withdrawal from social life and disruption of regular activities, but astounding breast reconstruction surgery results can be achieved.
 With expert guidance and a highly-proficient surgeon, climbing the hill to recovery becomes much faster and easier.

-The natural outcome of successful breast reconstruction, with or without breast implants, is symmetry of form and a return to positive self-perception.
+The natural outcome of successful breast reconstruction, with or without breast implants, is symmetry of form and improvement in self esteem.
 Women who have fought to recover from a mastectomy or other serious disease want to regain their former selves, within realistic boundaries, and look as good as they feel.
 Cairns Plastic Surgery provides a confidential and comprehensive approach to reconstructive surgery, and the team of leading plastic surgeons and highly-trained staff have expertise in every kind of breast reconstruction procedure.

 BREAST RECONSTRUCTION SUITABILITY

 Advanced medical science used at Cairns Plastic Surgery facilitates precision restoration of natural looking breasts.
 Cancer is an illness that doesn’t truly seem defeated until all traces are gone, and for many women, a breast reconstruction is an essential component of complete recovery.
-Although there are limitations to restoring the exact feel and appearance of natural breasts, modern technology helps surgeons to blur the lines between reality and fantasy.
+Although there are limitations to restoring the exact feel and appearance of natural breasts, modern technology helps surgeons to achieve good results.

 BREAST RECONSTRUCTION TECHNIQUES